ezakhar/help/en/basics/analyse-detailed-activity.md

 Length of an activity, lap, segment or any interval:

 * in kilometers or miles for running, cycling, skiing;
-* in meters or yards - for swimmin g.
+* in meters or yards - for swimming.

 ### Duration {#duration}